 Field-hunting tip

-Look in oxidized zones of zinc-bearing hydrothermal sulfide ore deposits country — that is the host setting where gunningite typically forms.
+Look in oxidized zones of zinc-bearing hydrothermal sulfide ore deposits country, the host setting where gunningite typically forms.
 If you start seeing sphalerite, goslarite, szomolnokite in float, you are in the right ground.
 Field specimens usually show a encrustations, granular, efflorescent coatings habit, so train your eye for that shape before scanning the outcrop.